silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 {% include pattern-figure.html image="/assets/images/uc-landing-desktop-wireframes-bottom.png" caption="Details of the landing page wireframes: desktop" width="1024" height="600" %}

-## Sticky header
+## Interactive header

 My colleagues and I felt that having the Calls to Actions repeated at the end of each product feature wasn’t the best output.
-Instead, we went for a dynamic solution: a **sticky header** where the Calls to Actions switched to the Free number button if the former were already visible in the screen.
+Instead, we went for a dynamic solution: an **interactive header** where the Calls to Actions switched to the Free number button if the former were already visible in the screen.

 {% include pattern-figure-cols.html image1="/assets/images/unicredit-ctas-mobile.jpg" image2="/assets/images/unicredit-freenumber-mobile.jpg" alt="Dynamic sticky header on mobile" caption="Dynamic sticky header: mobile" width="487" height="1000" %}